danielatrivella/NP3_MS_Workflow/README.md

 - **chr** [options] :        This command runs an interactive prompt to extract chromatogram(s) from raw MS1 data files (mzXML, mzData and mzML) and to save to PNG image files.
 Depending on the provided parameters this can be a total ion chromatogram (TIC - default), a base peak chromatogram (BPC) or an extracted ion chromatogram (XIC) extracted from each sample/file.

-- **spectra_viewer** [options] : (for Linux OS only) This command runs an interactive Web App to visualize and compare MS2 spectra.
+- **spectra_viewer** [options] : (for Unix OS only) This command runs an interactive Web App to visualize and compare MS2 spectra.
 It receives as input a MGF file or a peak list.
 It is also possible to manipulate, filter, calculate similarity of the spectra and save PNG or SVG plots.

 - **test** [options]      :       This command runs some use cases to test the NP³ MS workflow consistency in all steps.
 This option is intended for debugging purposes, and is not a part of the analysis workflow.